Vigil held in Joliet for Alex Pretti, calls for abolishing ICE

 More than 100 people attended a Joliet vigil held Wednesday night for nurse Alex Pretti, who was killed in a confrontation with federal immigration agents in Minneapolis.

-“Alex, you persist with us in our hearts and in our minds,” said one of the speakers at the vigil held in downtown Joliet on a sidewalk along the Des Plaines River.
+“Alex, you persist with us in our hearts and in our minds,” said Doug Kasper with the Nonviolent Cities Project – Joliet, one of the speakers at the vigil held in downtown Joliet on a sidewalk along the Des Plaines River outside of the Joliet Township government offices.

 The event was organized by Pat Meade, a member of the Illinois Nurses Association Board of Directors as a local vigil held at the same time that a larger event was being held in Chicago for the same purpose.